citrus313/learning-lab/README.md

 - What documentation improvements have the greatest impact in widely used but outdated repositories?

-## Current Projects
+## Current Projects in Progress
-- Preparing my first open-source doc contribution
 - Studying documentation structure in real-world repositories
 - Practicing Git & Github workflows
+- Building a style guide

 ## Helpful Resources